lucsemanoel/lucsemanoel/README.md

-## Hello World
+## Lucas Emanoel
-**`Back-end Developer`**
+**`Full-stack Developer`**

-Back-end developer focused on **Python/Django**, with hands-on experience building management systems and web applications.
-B.Tech in Internet Systems from **IFRN**, where I specialized in **Software Testing Engineering** through my final graduation project.
+Full-stack developer focused on **Python/Django** on the back-end and **JavaScript/TypeScript** on the front-end, with hands-on experience building and shipping complete web systems.
+Technology Degree in Internet Systems from **IFRN**, where I specialized in **Software Testing Engineering** as my graduation project.

-Currently working at **Mac Madeiras**, where I developed **MacNF** using Django, Django REST Framework, PostgreSQL, and Cloudflare R2.
-I also work as a freelance web developer and technical support professional.
+Currently at **Mac Madeiras**, where I developed **MacNF** - a full-stack fiscal note management system (Django REST Framework, PostgreSQL, Cloudflare R2, vanilla JS front-end) running in production with real users across 3 stores and in the process of being formalized as a paid service.

-Projects include **Smart Reservoir** (React Native + QA, 61 test cases with a 100% pass rate) and **EngList** (construction management system with authentication, project tracking, and a responsive interface).
+Other projects include **EngList** (full-stack construction management system: authentication, status tracking, image upload, responsive interface), **Atuar Engenharia** (institutional landing page with animations and WhatsApp conversion flow), and **Smart Reservoir** (React Native + QA Engineering: 61 test cases across 14 test suites, 100% pass rate).

 ## Stack